 The deadline for applications is 11:59pm (EET) Sunday 3 March 2024

 Please note that those who have not previously received a scholarship will be prioritised.

 A full scholarship will include conference registration, return economy class flights and accommodation and a partial scholarship will include just the conference registration.
 Before applying please ensure you have read the selection criteria.

 Practitioner, Program, & Policy

-A limited number of scholarships are available for people who are working to address health and/or hepatitis for people who inject drugs.
+Scholarships are available for people who are working to address health and/or hepatitis for people who inject drugs.
 This includes nurses, physicians, social workers, pharmacists, needle and syringe program workers, counsellors, peer workers, program managers, policy makers, government employees, etc.